SPsuyash/QR-Code-Generator/README.md

 # QR-Code-Generator
-This is OR-code generator website it is made with JavaScript, HTML, and CSS.
+This is QR-code generator website it is made with JavaScript, HTML, and CSS.